ARK has four

 by Ann Marie Gray and Goretti Horgan reveals what social statistics

 can tell us about social policy in Northern Ireland.
-The book, produced
+Two editions have been published - the first in 2009, and the most recent in 2015.
+Each edition, produced

 with the assistance of the Northern Ireland Statistics and Research